nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 However, the colors remain consistent and represent the same task across all plots within the dashboard.
 Note that some colors always have the same meaning.
 For example, red always indicates inter-worker communication and data transfer.

-Each of the computation you submit to Dask (you will learn more in the next section) is split into multiple tasks for parallel execution.
+Each of the computations you submit to Dask (you will learn more in the next section) is split into multiple tasks for parallel execution.

 In the `Progress` plot, we see the distinct colors associated with different tasks to complete the overall computation.